-Is Powder Coating the Right Choice for My Aluminum Extrusions?
+Powder Coating Aluminum Extrusions: Is it the Right Choice for My Project?

 When you’re deciding on a finish for your aluminum extrusions, it’s natural to consider various options.

 Today, we’re talking about powder coating aluminum extrusions.